vickmuir/Backup/index.md

 3. Click the Device name to go to the Device Details page.

 **Adding (purchasing) EVault service**
-1. Click the **Storage** tab, and locate the EVault section near the bottom of the page.
+1. Click the **Storage** tab, and scroll down to locate the EVault section.
 2. Click the **Add** link.
 3. In the window, select a location, and select a size.
 4. Select Payment type, and click **Continue**
 5. Enter the **Promo Code** if you have one, and click **Recalculate**.
-6. Review your order and click the link to read the terms and conditions.
+6. Review your order, and click the link to read the terms and conditions.
 7. Click the check box if you agree with the terms and conditions.
 7. Click **Place Order**.